 - 2 tbsp nutritional yeast

-- 1 tbsp arrowroot powder
+- 1 tbsp arrowroot powder or cornstarch

 - 2 tbsp soy sauce (use gluten-free tamari if needed)

 - Roast the Potatoes.
 Pre-heat the oven to 425 F. Slice the potatoes into evenly sized fry shapes.
 Line a pan with parchment paper or a baking mat or give it a light coating of non-stick cooking spray.
 Line the potatoes on the pan so they each have some space around them.
 Sprinkle with salt and pepper then bake for 25 minutes, flip and bake for another 15-20 minutes until golden brown and crispy.

 - Steam the cauliflower and broccoli.
 Chop the cauliflower and broccoli into florets.
 Bring 1 inch of water to a boil in a saucepan, add the cauliflower and broccoli to a steamer basked and steam over the boiling water for 4-5 minutes until cooked al dente.

 - Prepare the raw vegetables (and cheese and tofu).
 Peel and grate the carrot and beet.
 Chop the cucumber and tomato.
 If you’re using the cheese and tofu, prepare those by grating the cheese and cutting the tofu into small cubes.